ivoras/pipeman/README.md

-# Pipeman broadcast domains network simulator v0.5
+# Pipeman: a simulator of networked broadcast domains, v0.5

-Pipeman is a nondeterministic simulator of broadcast domains in networks, using TCP.
+Pipeman is a nondeterministic simulator of broadcast domains organized into networks, using simple TCP.
 Multiple broadcast domains can be specified in a JSON file, and the server listens for connections from ordinary TCP clients.
 Each `send()` event from a client gets broadcast to all the other nodes in the client's broadcast groups, possibly with a certain chance for data loss.
 It's useful for experimenting with wireless mesh protocols.

 ## Example